 In recent years Castlefield has undergone dramatic changes which have transformed it from a forgotten corner of the city to a thriving centre of activity.
 Many projects are currently underway, and some of these will serve to trigger further activity in both the private and public sectors.
-The overview, as outlined in this leaflet, will provide guidance as to what is or is not possible.

 Generally speaking, as Castlefield has always been a centre of innovation, imaginative new proposals for development are likely to receive a warm welcome.

 Castlefield has for a long time been an area which could claim to be the centre of tourism in the north-west.
 It has become a generator of prosperity for the City, and it is the City Council's intention that this should continue for many years to come.